Southeast Rail Extension

 The Southeast Rail Line includes 19.1 miles of the popular RTD light rail system.
 It extends from I-25/Broadway to Lincoln Avenue in Douglas County, with an additional connection along I-225 from I-25 to Parker Road.

-In July 2014, the RTD Board authorized a $207 million extension of the existing Southeast Light Rail Line farther south into Lone Tree.
+In July 2014, the RTD Board authorized an extension of the existing Southeast Light Rail Line farther south into Lone Tree.
 RTD has applied for $92 million in federal funds and has been accepted into the first phase of the Federal Transit Administration Small Starts funding program.
 Small Starts provides funding of between $75-100 million for projects.

-Additionally, local business associations and businesses in the southeast metro Denver area are contributing $25 million in cash and $15 million in right-of-way, permits and other in-kind contributions to get the light rail extension project completed.
+Additionally, local business associations and businesses in the southeast metro Denver area are contributing $25 million in cash and an estimated $3 million in in-kind contributions for land and right-of-way to get the light rail extension project completed.

-This local match amounts to 16.5 percent of the project cost and far exceeds the 2.5 percent match RTD has asked of its local partners.
-Of the project's total $207 million cost, RTD's investment would be $66 million or about 32 percent.
+This local match amounts to 12.5 percent of the project cost and far exceeds the 2.5 percent match RTD has asked of its local partners.
+The project's total cost is $233.1 million.

 When the extension is open for revenue service in 2019, residents will be able to travel from the RidgeGate station on the new R Line through Aurora to Peoria Station and connect to the commuter train to Denver International Airport.
 They will be able to travel from RidgeGate to Union Station on the E Line and from RidgeGate to 18th and California in downtown Denver on the F Line.